Palestinian cuisine: Bread meals

-Palestinians bake a variety of different kinds of breads: they include khubz, pita and markook and taboon.
+Palestinians bake a variety of breads: they include khubz, pita and markook and taboon.
 Khubz is an everyday bread and is very similar to pita.
-It often takes the place of utensils; It is torn into bite size pieces and used to scoop various dips such as hummus or ful.
+It often takes the place of utensils; It is torn into bite-size pieces and used to scoop various dips such as hummus or ful.
 Markook bread is a paper-thin unleavened bread and when unfolded it is almost transparent.
 Taboon receives its name from the ovens used to bake them.

 There are several types of sandwich and pizza-like foods eaten by the Palestinians, including manaeesh, sfiha, fatayer and shawarma.
 Manaeesh is a baked flat bread, usually topped with za'atar and olive oil. simboseh and fatayer are baked or sometimes fried doughs stuffed with minced meat and cooked onions or snobar (pine nuts).
 Fatayer is usually folded into triangles and unlike simboseh, it could be filled with spinach or za'atar.

 Sfiha is a baked miniature flatbread, topped with lamb and cooked red peppers or tomatoes.
 Shawarma is mostly served in a long folded roll of khubz wrapped around shaved lamb or chicken accompanied by pickled turnips and cucumbers, tomatoes, onions and tahina.
 Shawarma could also be served as lamb slices on a plate with tahina as a side dish.
 Falafel are fried peppered fava beans or sometimes hummus, parsley and onions fried together into small patties.
-They're usually served and eaten wrapped in khubz.
+They are usually served and eaten wrapped in khubz.